Nick-2005/coding/README.md

 2. Recursion
 3. Introducing the Day 10 Project: Calculator

+## Section 12: Day 11 - Blackjack Capstone Project
+- Building the Blackjack Game
+- Using Functions and Loops
+- Game Logic and User Interaction

 ## Key Features
 - **Daily Progress:** Each day is documented in a separate folder, containing code snippets, exercises, and explanations.
 - **Projects:** Regular projects to apply the concepts learned and build practical applications.